-

 Angel's Comment:

-Inspired by the guardrail of Chinese old well, the teapot is used the rare Jiangpo Ni as the raw material, and painted with vivid landscape scenery and delicate calligraphy, which is most Zisha lovers’ best choice for collection.
+Inspired by the guardrail of Chinese old well, the teapot is used the rare Jiangpo Ni as the raw material, and painted with vivid character image and delicate calligraphy, which is most Zisha lovers’ best choice for collection.

-The shape of Jing Lan Teapot comes from the guardrail of Chinese old well.
-The guardrail can not only protect the wall of well from collapsing, but also prevent people from falling into the well.
-Also in ancient Chinese poetry it symbolized the homeland.
+The shape of the Jing Lan style of teapot comes from the guardrails of old Chinese wells, both protecting the well from collapsing as well as keeping people from falling into it; in ancient Chinese poetry, it often symbolized ‘homeland’..

 Material